-The first reference to the existence of the village of Rachów, Lublin Province, dates from 1724.
-A town was founded in the territory of the village before 1740 by kastellan of Wiślica and head (Polish: starosta) of Sieradz, Jan Tomasz Morsztyn.
-At that time, the town was called Rachów.
-In 1761 Antoni Jabłonowski, the owner of Rachów of that time, received town privileges from King August III.
+The first reference to the existence of the village of Rachów, Lubelskie Province, dates back to 1724.
+A settlement was founded at the site before 1740 by Castellan of Wiślica and Governor of Sieradz, Jan Tomasz Morsztyn.
+At that time, it was called Rachów.
+In 1761, Antoni Jabłonowski, the erstwhile owner of Rachów, was granted town privileges from King Augustus III.
 Jabłonowski gave the town the name Annopol in commemoration of his late wife – Anna.
-After the Third Partition of Poland, in 1795 Annopol became part of the Austrian Partition (New Galicia).
-In 1809, the town was in the Duchy of Warsaw (Lublin Department), in 1815 in the Kingdom of Poland (Lublin Province, then Lublin Governorate).
+After the Third Partition of Poland in 1795, Annopol was annexed to Austria (New Galicia).
+In 1809, the town formed part of the Duchy of Warsaw (Lublin Department), and in 1815 was incorporated into the Kingdom of Poland (Lublin Province, then Lublin Governorate).

 After 1945, the town was reconstructed and it recovered from war damage.
-The 1950s saw a fast development of the centre, which was the result of such enterprises as the opening of a phosphorite mine.
-In 1975-1998, the town was in the administrative limits of Tarnobrzeg Province.
-Annopol again became a town in 1996.
+The 1950s saw its rapid development, partially prompted by the opening of a phosphorite mine in the area.
+In the years 1975–1998, the town formed part of Tarnobrzeskie Province.
+Annopol regained municipal rights in 1996.

 - Annopol.
 Miasto i gmina, Inowrocław 2001.

 - Szymanek W., Z dziejów powiatu janowskiego i kraśnickiego w latach 1474–1975, Lublin 2003.